guille-gil/Python-portfolio/ML_prediction_student_success/README.md

-# Predictive Modeling for Enhanced Decision Making
+# Predictive Modeling for Student Academic Success

 ## Overview
-This project focuses on developing predictive machine learning models to enhance decision-making processes across various sectors.
-By leveraging historical data, the project employs advanced statistical techniques and machine learning algorithms to predict outcomes and optimize strategies.
-The main objective is to provide actionable insights that lead to more informed and effective decisions.
+This project aims to enhance the prediction of student academic success at the Polytechnic Institute of Portalegre by analyzing historical data from 2008 to 2019.
+Utilizing machine learning techniques such as Decision Trees and Random Forests, the study evaluates different predictive models to forecast academic outcomes across three risk levels.
+The ultimate goal is to implement effective policies that improve student retention and success rates.

 ## Folder Structure
-- **model.py**: Contains the predictive modeling, algorithm implementation, and model validation logic.
-- **data_cleaning.py**: Handles data preprocessing, cleaning, and transformation to ensure data quality for modeling.

-### Theoretical folders, for an operational environment
+- **model.py**: Main script for implementing and evaluating predictive models.
+- **data_cleaning.py**: Script for preprocessing and cleaning data, ensuring it is ready for analysis.

+### Additional Directories
-- **data/**: Directory containing all raw datasets used in the analysis.
+- **data/**: Contains raw datasets of student records.
-- **results/**: Generated reports, visualizations, and model performance metrics.
+- **results/**: Stores outputs like model evaluation reports and charts.
-- **cleaned_data/**: Processed datasets ready for modeling after being transformed by `data_cleaning.py`.
+- **cleaned_data/**: Holds processed data sets ready for modeling.

 ## Datasets
-The project utilizes a diverse set of historical data tailored to the specific needs of the predictive models.
-This includes demographic, transactional, and behavioral data, among others, to accurately forecast and optimize decision-making processes.
+The analysis incorporates a comprehensive dataset that tracks several variables, including academic performance, demographic details, and socio-economic backgrounds of students.
+This data is used to identify patterns and predict student outcomes effectively.

 ## Methodologies
-### Statistical Analysis and Machine Learning
+### Machine Learning Models
-- **Feature Engineering**: Identifying the most impactful variables that influence the outcomes and creating new variables to improve model accuracy.
-- **Model Selection**: Evaluating various algorithms (e.g., Random Forest, SVM, Neural Networks) to find the best fit based on the predictive performance.
-- **Model Validation**: Using techniques like cross-validation and A/B testing to ensure the robustness and reliability of the models.
+- **Decision Trees and Random Forests**: Used for their efficiency in handling categorical data and their capacity to rank the importance of various features.
+- **Data Balancing Techniques**: Implements undersampling and oversampling to address class imbalance in the dataset, enhancing model accuracy and fairness.

-### Data Cleaning
+### Model Validation
-- **Data Integrity Checks**: Ensuring accuracy by checking for duplicates, handling missing values, and verifying data formats.
-- **Normalization and Standardization**: Preparing data for modeling through scaling and transformations to enhance model performance.
+- **Cross-Validation**: Employs 10-fold cross-validation to assess model performance and ensure generalizability.
+- **Hyperparameter Tuning**: Uses techniques like Randomized Grid Search to optimize model parameters for best performance.

 ## Key Findings and Recommendations
-Through rigorous analysis and modeling, the project delivers crucial insights that facilitate smarter decision-making.
-The recommendations are based on a detailed evaluation of model outcomes, emphasizing strategies that combine both efficiency and effectiveness.
+The project identifies key predictors of academic success and provides insights into the effectiveness of various intervention strategies.
+Recommendations for policy adjustments are based on quantitative analysis and are aimed at reducing dropout rates and improving academic achievement.

 ## Tools and Libraries
-- **Python**: For overall programming, data manipulation, and model development.
+- **Python**: For data manipulation and running machine learning algorithms.
-- **Pandas**: Extensive data manipulation and analysis.
-- **NumPy**: Handling complex numerical operations.
+- **Pandas** and **NumPy**: For data handling and numerical operations.
-- **Scikit-learn**: Implementing and validating machine learning models.
+- **Scikit-learn**: For modeling and validation.
-- **Matplotlib** and **Seaborn**: Visualizing data and model results.
+- **Matplotlib**: For generating visualizations of the model results.

 ## Conclusion
-The predictive models developed in this project serve as a cornerstone for strategic decision-making, providing a significant competitive advantage by anticipating future trends and behaviors.
+The application of predictive modeling in educational settings can significantly aid in proactive student support and policy development, ultimately leading to improved educational outcomes and reduced dropout rates.